 The Slovenian is established member of the national team and has represented her country in international events.
 In 2016 she began to make a significant impression on the sport with three course records among 12 wins.
 2017 saw her taking two more course records and competing in international events such as the Wings for Life world run in Chile.
-In 2018 she took three more course records among seven race wins, and 2019 saw this pattern continue as she also took on some challenging international races including Ultra Trail Hungary (which she won) and the Marathon du Mont-Blanc.
+In 2018 she took three more course records among seven race wins.
+2019 saw this pattern continue as she also took on some challenging international races including Ultra Trail Hungary (which she won) and the Marathon du Mont-Blanc.

 Ana has also competed in Radio Orienteering, a sport which involves navigating varied terrain to search for radio transmitters.
-The sport is popular in Eastern Europe and there is established international competition; this accounts for some of her successes.
+The sport is popular in Eastern Europe and there is established international competition.

 The spread of the COVID19 virus meant that she could not compete in early 2020, so she made a successful attempt at the record for the ascent and descent of Triglav, Slovenia’s highest mountain at 2864 metres.
 She completed the feat in 2 hours 52 minutes.